Chandarana Food Plus Supermarkets: Ownership

 Chandarana Food Plus Supermarkets Limited is a wholly Kenyan, privately held company.
-As of February 2018, the detailed shareholding in the company stock in not widely, publicly known.
+As of February 2018, the detailed shareholding in the company stock is not widely or publicly known.

 Controversy

 On 28 July 2018, an email written by a new marketing staff was deemed racist for targeting to acquire white shoppers which led to public outrage.
 Governor of Nairobi county, Mike Sonko moved to cancel the retailer's business licence which the legal experts said was unconstitutional until Chandarana supermarkets was given a fair hearing.
 The management of Chandarana supermarkets apologized adding that this was not in line with the supermarket's values.

 Developments

 In February 2022, the Business Daily Africa reported that the retail chain had started to open stores in residential neighborhoods, away from large shopping malls, reversing previous policy.
 In addition, some stores had started carrying small electric appliances, which was not the case before.

-As of June 2022, Chandarana Food Plus was the third largest supermarket chain in Kenya, with 24 retail outlets, behind Naivas Limited with 84 stores, Quick Mart Limited with 51 outlets, but ahead of fourth placed Carrefour Kenya with 16 stores.
+As of June 2022, Chandarana Food Plus was the third largest supermarket chain in Kenya, with 24 retail outlets, behind Naivas Limited with 84 stores and Quick Mart Limited with 51 outlets, but ahead of fourth placed Carrefour Kenya with 16 stores.